nirmalkar/DB_MYSQL/README.md

 ```

 4. LIKE
    LIKE is used to file out data on the basis of character present inside them.
-I searches using pattern in a column.
+It searches using pattern in a column.
    Characters : % and \_

 ```